ZongyuanShen/ZongyuanShen.github.io/_projects/2_project.md

 <div class="caption">
 </div>

-## Validation by Real Experiments in the Environments with Moving Obstacles
+## Real Experiment in the Environments with Moving Obstacles

 - Robot: [ROSMASTER X3](https://category.yahboom.net/collections/ros-robotics/products/rosmaster-x3) equipped with 1) a RPLIDAR S2L lidar with a range of 8 m for obstacle detection, 2) MD520 motor with encoder for detection of rotation angle and linear displacement, and 3) MPU9250 IMU for detection of speed, acceleration, and orientation.
 - Localization: An Extended Kalman Filter is used to fuse data from the IMU and motor encoder for localization.